-Expats are often concerned about their personal safety in Angola.
-Though years of intense civil strife officially came to an end in 2002, there are still concerns around poverty, disease, shattered infrastructure and landmines throughout the country.
+If you’re an expat moving to Angola, you may be concerned about your personal safety in the country.
+Though years of intense civil strife officially came to an end in 2002, there are still concerns about poverty, disease, shattered infrastructure and landmines throughout the country.

 Crime in Angola

-Muggings and robberies are common in Luanda and in provincial areas, and expats are advised against travelling alone at night or travelling through areas that are known to be crime hotspots.
-Expats should be particularly vigilant when drawing cash at an ATM, as they are commonly targeted by criminals.
+Muggings and robberies are common in Luanda and in provincial areas.
+You are advised to avoid travelling alone at night or through areas known to be crime hotspots.
+Since criminals commonly target expats, you should be particularly vigilant when drawing cash at an ATM.

 Most international organisations in Luanda have strict safety regulations for their employees, which should be adhered to.
 In the same vein, most companies provide secure accommodation and workplaces monitored by 24-hour guards.